About this day

 About Heather Jones

-Dr Heather Jones is now Associate Professor in the Department of International History at the London School of Economics.
+Heather Jones is Professor of Modern and Contemporary European History at UCL.
 Her research interests include the First World War and Weimar Germany.
-She is the winner of one of LSE’s Major Review Teaching Prizes.
 She is a regular commentator in the media on matters relating to twentieth-century European history.

 The origins of the Holocaust Nikolaus Wachsmann, Birkbeck College London